ianrastall/text-utils/books/ada/book-ada-01.md

 2. Press `F5` to run (requires the Ada extension)
 3. The output appears in the integrated terminal

-**Why `gprbuild` instead of `gnatmake`?**
+**Why `alr build` instead of `gnatmake`?**
-`gprbuild` is the modern project builder for Ada.
+`alr build` is Alire's wrapper around modern Ada build tools.
 It handles dependencies, compiler flags, and multi-file projects automatically—unlike older tools like `gnatmake`.
-For example, if your project has 20 source files, `gprbuild` compiles only changed files and links them correctly—saving hours of manual build configuration.
+For example, if your project has 20 source files, `alr build` compiles only changed files and links them correctly—saving hours of manual build configuration.

 ## 1.6.
 Basic Structure of an Ada Program